From deep inelastic scattering to heavy-flavor semi-leptonic decays: Total rates into multi-hadron final states from lattice QCD: Conclusions

 In certain cases the resolution function may wash away features that one aims to extract.
 While this is undesirable, the method does faithfully return the information contained in the Euclidean correlator data about the width or rate of interest.
 Indeed, in the context of constraining scattering amplitudes via L\"uscher's quantization condition, it is in practice well known that a single correlation function provides limited information on finite-volume energies.
 The modern approach here is to instead construct a matrix of correlators, with a large operator basis, and diagonalize this in order to reliably extract the excited finite-volume states.
 Analogous methods in the context of finite-volume spectral functions are under investigation \cite{Harris:2016usb}.

 \acknowledgements{We thank all our colleagues in the Mainz lattice group for helpful discussions, encouragement, and support.
-D.~R.~wishes to specially thank Guy Moore for very interesting discussions.
-This work was supported in part by DFG grant ME 3622/2-2.}
+We additionally acknowledge Steve Sharpe, Keh-Fei Liu and Shoji Hashimoto for helpful comments on the first version of this manuscript.
+D.~R.~wishes to specially thank Guy Moore for very interesting discussions, and M.~T.~H.~would like to thank Steve Sharpe and Ra\'ul Brice\~no for insightful discussions and helpful feedback.
+This work was supported in part by DFG grant ME 3622/2-2 and by the State of Hesse.}